The Australian Ballet Ticketing Terms and Conditions

 Credit card instalments

-Subscribers are eligible to take the instalment payment option when booking Season Packages online or by mail.
+Subscribers are eligible to take the instalment payment option when booking a Season Package.

 The Australian Ballet offers the Instalment Payment option to subscribers in good faith and reserves the right to decline the Instalment Payment Option to individuals based on previous payment history with The Australian Ballet.